pharmacologie-caen/vigicaen/tests/testthat/_snaps/desc_cont.md

     Condition <columns_not_numeric_integer>
       Error:
-      ! `vf` columns must be numeric or integer. i The followings are not numeric/integer: "v2"
+      ! `vf` columns must be numeric or integer. x The following is not numeric/integer: "v2".

 ---